m-j-w/CpuId.jl/README.md

 _Status: considered a pre-beta version, ready for you to try out._

-Works on Julia 0.7, on Linux, Mac and Windows with Intel CPUs;
+Works on Julia 1.0 and later, on Linux, Mac and Windows with Intel CPUs and AMD CPUs.
+Other processor types like ARM are _not_ supported.
-support for AMD CPUs is in preparation.

 ## Motivation